 GRE quant section has several questions on probability.
 These questions generally test two basic concepts of the candidates – simple probability and permutation and combination.
 Broadly all questions in the GRE exam section will test only these two aspects.
 Simple probability is used to ascertain the likelihood of that particular event to happen.
-On the other hand, permutation and combination is slightly complex where permutation refers to sequences and combination refers to groups.
+On the other hand, permutation and combination are slightly complex where permutation refers to sequences and combination refers to groups.
 In permutations, the order is important while it is not the same with combinations.

 Probability is a sub-topic of data analysis, one of the 4 major math topics tested on Quant (arithmetic, algebra, and geometry).
-Unlike these broader topics, however, probability doesn’t play a significant role on the GRE.
+Unlike these broader topics, however, probability doesn’t play a significant role in the GRE.
 In fact, you’ll probably have to answer only a couple of GRE probability questions – no more than two or three.

 Still, it’s very important you to understand what probability is and how it’s usually tested on the GRE.
 This way, you’ll be able to solve for the right answer, and as a result, raising your chance of achieving a high Quant score on the GRE.

 So what exactly is a probability?
 Well, in math, the probability is a way to describe uncertainty and the possible outcomes of an experiment using numbers.
 These numbers indicate the prospect of a certain event or group of events occurring and can be written as fractions, integers, or decimals.

 Probability questions on the GRE can take on a variety of formats, such as numeric entry, multiple-choice, and Quantitative Comparison.
 Whether a question calls for fractions or decimals is usually clarified by the question or answer choices.
 So, a probability question discussing probabilities in fractions will probably ask for an answer in fractions.
 Answer choices, if supplied, are typically written either all in fractions or all in decimals.